Andy7475/pandas-survey-toolkit/README.md

 # Functionality

 ## Clustering comments
 It will group similar free-text comments together and assign a cluster ID.
-This can be useful prior to asking an LLM to summarise.
+This is a useful step prior to any qualitative analysis.

 ## Sentiment Analysis
 It will measure the sentiment in terms or postive / neutral / negative and assign a score for each of those parts, picking the highest scoring as the most likely overall sentiment.